loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 The core mechanism is:
 * **get the Merkle proof data from a chain B full node (archive node if a storage proof is needed)**
-* **send the proof data as calldata to the Prover contract on chain A, along with the header corresponding to the chain B block containing the state change we want to verify**
+* **send the proof data as `calldata` to the Prover contract on chain A, along with the header corresponding to the chain B block containing the state change we want to verify**
-* **the Prover contract computes the block hash from the header data and checks whether it is a valid hash, by querying the light client smart contract on chain A, which keeps track of chain B block hashes**
+* **the Prover contract computes the block hash from the header data and checks whether it is a valid hash, by querying the Light Client smart contract on chain A, which keeps track of chain B block hashes**
-* **proof data is verified against the bytes32 Patricia-Merkle trie root found in the block header data**
+* **proof data is verified against the bytes32 Patricia-Merkle trie root found in the block header**

 For an in-depth understanding of how the Patricia-Merkle trie works, check out [the official docs](https://eth.wiki/en/fundamentals/patricia-tree), and [this awesome article](https://easythereentropy.wordpress.com/2014/06/04/understanding-the-ethereum-trie/).